jguamie/system-design/notes/google-file-system.md

 #### Operation Log
 * When the operation log becomes large, the master will checkpoint its state.
 * Master startup time is minimized by keeping the log small and replaying from the last checkpoint.
 * The checkpoint is a compact B-tree.
-Older checkpoints are deleted after the creation of a new checkpoint.
+Older checkpoints can be deleted after the creation of a new checkpoint.
+A few checkpoints are kept to safeguard against catastrophes.
 ## Consistency Model
 * GFS has a relaxed consistency model.
 * Mutations to a chunk are applied in the same order across all replicas.